ervtripp/AWS-Lab-VPC-with-Public-Private-Subnet-With-Test-/README.md

 ## 📡 Step 4: Configure Route Tables

 📝 **What you're doing:**
-Defining how traffic flows within your network.
+Defining how traffic flows within the network.

 💡 **Why this matters:**
 Route tables control whether resources can reach the internet or stay private.